CompressYourVideo - Free online video compressor

 How does this compare to HandBrake?

-HandBrake runs natively, so on huge files (multi-GB sources, multi-hour videos) it's still 2-4× faster than any browser.
-For one-off compressions, normal phone-clip sizes (under 2 GB), and zero-install convenience, this tool is competitive.
+HandBrake runs natively, so on huge files (multi-GB sources, multi-hour videos) it's still two to four times faster than any browser.
+For one-off compressions, normal phone-clip sizes under 2 GB, and zero-install convenience, this tool is competitive.
 Different tools, different sweet spots.

 What if the encoder fails mid-way?